 Physical Education aims to provide an opportunity to practice character virtues in a physically challenging scenario, to then reflect and be able to make wise choices in other areas of school and life.

 Through Physical Education lessons, our pupils are encouraged to discover what they like to do, what their aptitudes are and how and where to get involved in physical activity beyond school, to help them make informed choices about lifelong participation and aspiration in the sporting world.
 Importantly, all pupils reflect on their learning and link their experiences within Physical Education to life, and their daily responsibilities as good citizens, within a diverse and ever challenging world.
-It is our aim to ensure that our entire school community enjoys being physically active.

 Admissions enquiriese: firstname.lastname@example.org